The commutative algebra of congruence ideals and applications to number theory: Number theoretic applications.

 \section{Number theoretic applications.}

-In this section we outline some (potential) applications of the new commutative algebra constructions and results to number theory.
-There are three topics: \begin{itemize} \item The Jacquet-Langlands correspondence for mod $p^n$ modular forms of weight $1$.
-Theorem \ref{th:defect0} is the key commutative algebra input for this application. \item A conjecture of Bloch and Kato for the $p$-part of $L(1,\Ad_f)$, with $f$ a newform of weight $k \ge p$.
-Theorem \ref{th:deformation} is the key input from commutative algebra. \item New $R=\mbb T$ theorems in the context of completed cohomology.
-This requires some new commutative algebra; see Theorem \ref{th:bigdeal} below. \end{itemize} The presentation is even more impressionistic than in the previous section.
-The first two applications are joint work with Fred Diamond, and the last one is ongoing work with Patrick Allen.
+In this section we outline applications of the new commutative algebra constructions and results to number theory.
+We focus on two: \begin{itemize} \item The Jacquet-Langlands correspondence for mod $p^n$ modular forms of weight $1$.
+Theorem \ref{th:defect0} is the key commutative algebra input for this application. \item Using our study of cogruence ideals of local deformation rings in \S \ref{se:BKM-revisited}, we give a different approach to the results of \cite{Bockle/Khare/Manning:2021b} and \cite{Bockle/Khare/Manning:2024} about {\em Wiles defects} of Hecke algebras acting on the integral Betti cohomology of Shimura curves and modular curves.
+Theorem \ref{th:deformation} is the key commutative algebra input for this application. \end{itemize}

 We first give a sketch of Wiles's proof of the Shimura, Taniyama, Weil conjecture for semistable elliptic curves over $\QQ$; the applications of our results on congruence ideals, Theorem \ref{th:deformation} and Theorem \ref{th:defect0}, are inspired by it.